-Assessment and Reporting: Assessment in Aspire is ongoing to monitor progress in key skills.
+Assessment and Reporting:

+Assessment in Aspire is ongoing to monitor progress in key skills.
 There may be additional assessments, which are designed to support the personalised curriculum of Aspire students.

-How parents/carers can help: We recognise the impact that learning or behavioural difficulties can have on all aspects of a student's life.
+We recognise the impact that learning or behavioural difficulties can have on all aspects of a student's life.
 We endeavour to foster a close working relationship with parents and carers so that we can find the best way to help individual students fulfil their potential.
 We want students to feel comfortable with their learning environment, so feedback from students and parents/carers is encouraged.